 - We use a pupil-friendly anti-bullying policy to ensure that all pupils understand the policy and know how to report bullying.
 This is available on the school website or school office.
-Pupils have access to this document in their classrooms. - The SSE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying.
-It also includes opportunities for pupils to learn to value themselves, value others and appreciate and respect difference. - Collective worship explores the importance of inclusivity, dignity and respect as well as other themes that play a part in challenging bullying. - Through a variety of planned activities and time across the curriculum, pupils are given the opportunity to gain self-confidence and develop strategies to speak up for themselves and express their own thoughts and opinions. - The tutor teacher provides regular opportunities to discuss issues that may arise in class and for teachers to target specific interventions. - Stereotypes are challenged by staff and pupils across the school. - Pastoral programmes are available to support the pupil. - Involving pupils in developing school-wide anti-bullying initiatives through consultation with groups. - Working with parents and carers, and in partnership with community organisations to tackle bullying where appropriate.
+Pupils have access to this document in their classrooms. - The PHSE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying.
+It also includes opportunities for pupils to learn to value themselves, value others and appreciate and respect difference. - Collective worship explores the importance of inclusivity, dignity and respect as well as other themes that play a part in challenging bullying. - Through a variety of planned activities and time across the curriculum, pupils are given the opportunity to gain self-confidence and develop strategies to speak up for themselves and express their own thoughts and opinions. - The tutor teacher provides regular opportunities to discuss issues that may arise in class and for teachers to target specific interventions. - Stereotypes are challenged by staff and pupils across the school. - Pastoral programmes are available to support the pupil. - Involving pupils in developing school-wide anti-bullying initiatives through consultation with groups. - Working with parents and carers, and in partnership with community organisations to tackle bullying where appropriate. - Anti-Bullying ambassadors in school to promote the message of kindness and respect.
+ABA's will promote the anti-bullying message, be our pupil voice to help develop a whole school approach to anti-bullying.